· 6 June 2018 ·

 Folger Magazine is sent thrice yearly to FSL members.
 I cannot confirm.
 This issue is from 2014.

-Because who doesn’t enjoy a good soak with a Bard who’s been metamorphosed into a rubber duck.
+Because who doesn’t enjoy a good soak with a Bard who’s been metamorphosed into a toy duck.
 Yours for £5.50.
-Guess where.
+[08 Aug 2019: Looks like the SBT pulled Willy the Duck’s page.
+Fortunately, the Wayback Machine exists.]

 Instead, I tried to recruit an acquaintance of an acquaintance who was absolutely the next best thing: highly recommended, unbelievably qualified, and an Authorship Doubter to boot.
 I thought it was fate, but alas he too had preclusive demands upon his time.
 I own to some real melancholia over this, because he would have been (Captain) Fantastic.
 I hope he kept my address.